Berkanktk/CyberSecurity/README.md

 `-S`	sort by file size
 `-t`	sort by time & date
 `-X`	sort by extension name
+## mkdir
+Created directories

+**Syntax**
+`mkdir <name>`

+The command mkdir has an option marked -p to add parent directories.
+`mkdir -p Folder/i/am/in`
+## tree
+We can look at the whole structure after creating the parent directories with the tool tree.

+Syntax:
+`tree .`
 ## ps
 Shows the processes for the current shell